srikanthmekala500/DSA-in-JavaScript/theory/JavaScriptTHEORY.md

 **Named Functions:** Use named functions instead of anonymous functions for callbacks.
 Named functions provide clarity and make your code more readable.

+# What is the use of preventDefault method?

+**The preventDefault() method** is used to **prevent the browser from executing the default action of the selected element**.
+It can prevent the user from processing the request by clicking the link.**a preventDefault is called on the event when submitting the form to prevent a browser reload/refresh**

+For example,**prevent form submission when clicking on submit button and prevent opening the page URL when clicking on hyper link are some common usecases.**